First Gibraltar reception highlights FOTBOT’s mission to support the Rock

 Friends of the British Overseas Territories (FOTBOT) hosted its first reception in Gibraltar on 9 September, just ahead of the territory’s annual National Day celebrations.

-The event brought together over 50 guests, including government ministers, parliamentarians from both Government and Opposition, alongside representatives from local businesses, a wide range of charities, and community groups.
+The event brought together over 50 guests, including government ministers Gemma Arias-Vasquez and John Cortes, Opposition MPs Damian Bossino and Craig Sacarello, and Vice-Chancellor of the University of Gibraltar Professor Catherine Bachleda.
+Also in attendance were representatives from local businesses, such as David Bruce of Gibraltar International Bank and the Gibraltar Federation of Small Businesses, as well as a wide range of charities and community groups including Animals in Need Foundation, Gibraltar Samaritans, Girlguiding Gibraltar, and Childline Gibraltar.
 The strong turnout highlighted Gibraltar’s sense of community, and our efforts to build lasting ties with political leaders and community groups.

 Attendees heard from Chief Executive James Lunn, who outlined the charity’s mission to raise awareness of the Overseas Territories in the UK, foster greater understanding of their unique challenges, and create opportunities for stronger cooperation.
 He emphasised that FOTBOT’s goal in Gibraltar was to listen, learn, and explore how the organisation could best support the Rock and build long-term ties between Gibraltar, the charity, and the wider British Overseas Territories family.